thevuong/next15-filterlist/STEPS.md

 ## Improve Speed Index and UX with Partial Pre-rendering

 - We can still improve.
+Show project details in layout.
 Actually, we are dynamically fetching this project details data on every page load even though it very rarely changes.
 - This could be static data that we can revalidate on a time based interval using X (unstable_cache), Y (fetch options) or Z (ISR).
 Wasting resources and time.
 Static is the fastest.
+- Remove the suspense around the projectDetails, and remove the cookies from the data fetch.
+Show the result: app is frozen again.
 - Turn on partial prerendering in next.config.js.
 This will allow me to partially render a page or layout as static, also in Next.js 15.
 Very powerful.
-- Remove the suspense around the projectDetails, and remove the cookies from the data fetch.
-Show the result: app is frozen again.
 I need to make a production build, I've already deployed it so we can see it.

 ## Review lighthouse scores again